Avinashpatwa98/self-management-system/README.md

 self management system is use to regulate tract guide the day today work .
 <br>
-Author : Avinash kumar patwa
+Author : Avinash kumar patwa.